A Course in Interacting Particle Systems: Functions of Markov processes

 \section{Functions of Markov processes}

 In the present section we formulate a proposition and a theorem that we have already implicitly used.
 Both are concerned with functions of Markov processes.
 Let $X=(X_t)_{t\geq 0}$ be a Markov process with finite state space $S$, generator $G$, and semigroup $(P_t)_{t\geq 0}$.
-Let $T$ be another finite set and let $f:S\to T$ be a function.
-For each $x\in S$ and $y'\in T$ such that $f(x)\neq y'$, let \be \Hi(x,y'):=\sum_{x'\in S:\, f(x')=y'}G(x,x') \ee be the total rate at which $f(X_t)$ jumps to the state $y'$, when the present state is $X_t=x$.
-The next proposition says that if these rates are a function of $f(x)$ only, then the process $Y=(Y_t)_{t\geq 0}$ defined by \be Y_t:=f(X_t)\qquad(t\geq 0) \ee is itself a Markov process.
+Let $T$ be another finite set and let $f\cn S\to T$ be a function.
+For each $x\in S$ and $y'\in T$ such that $f(x)\neq y'$, let